This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

 Escalation logic

-2. The AI’s confidence falls below the threshold — typically after 2–3 failed answer attempts
+- The AI’s confidence is below the threshold (usually after 2–3 failed answer attempts)

 Reducing false escalations

-If the AI escalates too often, the knowledge base is likely too thin or too vague.
-Before adjusting escalation settings:
+If the AI escalates too often, the knowledge base content is likely too thin or too vague.
+Before adjusting escalation settings, first:

-Check the Inbox and filter for recent escalated conversations.
+- Check the Inbox for recent escalated conversations

-Add a clear, specific answer for that question to the knowledge base.
+- Add a direct answer for that question to the knowledge base

 Reducing missed escalations

-If the AI is confidently answering questions it shouldn’t — such as confirming prices not in the knowledge base — add an explicit Don’t:
+If the AI is confidently answering questions it shouldn’t (e.g. confirming prices that aren’t in the KB), add explicit Don’ts:

 Don't: If you're not certain of a price from the knowledge base, say "Let me get that confirmed for you" and escalate to a human.